adi1090x/slim_themes/README.md

 ## Final Words

+- You may have to edit some panels *(like, to change user images)* according to your need.
 - Please Don't judge my "NAMING THINGS" skills, at least i named each & every.
 - These themes may not prefect & may not work on various screen resolutions.
 - These themes tested on a computer with screen resolution of 1366x768 & works as expected.